Thomas Müller: 10 things on the Bayern Munich Raumdeuter

 Three more brief Bundesliga appearances would follow towards the end of that season before Louis van Gaal took over as coach for the 2009/10 campaign.
 The Dutchman made Müller one of the cornerstones of his team, and he featured in all but one of the club’s 53 competitive matches.
 After his first senior start in the DFB Cup first round at Neckarelz, Müller was named in the starting XI for the first time in the Bundesliga on Matchday 4 at home to Wolfsburg.

 In the next game he was back on the bench again as Bayern went to Borussia Dortmund.
-Mats Hummels’ early opener for the hosts was cancelled out before the break by Mario Gomez, but Van Gaal was not happy and brought Müller on at half-time for Hamit Altintop.
-Come 90 minutes, Bayern had thrashed Jürgen Klopp’s side 5-1 at the Signal Iduna Park and Müller had the first two of his 110 career Bundesliga goals.
+Mats Hummels’ early opener for the hosts was cancelled out before the break by Mario Gómez, but Van Gaal was not happy and brought Müller on at half-time for Hamit Altintop.
+Come 90 minutes, Bayern had thrashed Jürgen Klopp’s side 5-1 at the Signal Iduna Park and Müller had the first two of his 149 career Bundesliga goals.
 He topped off his week with a first Champions League start and two more goals as the Munich club opened their group campaign with a 3-0 win at Maccabi Haifa.

 4) Maiden Meisterschale

 After losing the title to Wolfsburg the previous season, Müller’s first full campaign came close to being one of the most successful in Bayern’s history.
-Under Van Gaal they won the DFB Cup against Werder Bremen and reached the final of the Champions League against Inter Milan, but first of all they won back their Bundesliga crown.
+Under Van Gaal, they won the DFB Cup against Werder Bremen and reached the final of the Champions League against Inter Milan, but first of all they won back their Bundesliga crown.

 Müller bagged 13 goals as well as providing 13 assists from his 34 league appearances.
 Three of his goals came in one game as he netted his first professional hat-trick in a 3-1 win at home to Bochum on Matchday 33.
 Combined with second-placed Schalke’s loss against Bremen, it made the title race a formality as the Royal Blues needed a 17-goal swing on the final day.
 Müller had his first Bundesliga title at the age of 20.
-A remarkable seven more have followed in the last seven years.
+A remarkable 11 more have followed in the last 12 years.

 5) International recognition

 It was there that the world sat up and took notice of this sometimes ungainly youngster.
 A goal and an assist in the opening 4-0 win over Australia set him on his way.
-He set up Mesut Özil for the only goal of the game against Ghana before taking apart England in the last 16 with an assist for Lukas Podolski and two second-half goals to wrap up the 4-1 win in Bloemfontein.
+He teed up Mesut Özil for the only goal of the game against Ghana before taking apart England in the last 16 with an assist for Lukas Podolski and two second-half goals to wrap up the 4-1 win in Bloemfontein.
 So grounded was Müller at the time that he even stopped one of his post-match interviews to say hello to his grandmother back in Pähl.

 Another strike apiece in the quarter-finals and third-place play-off against Argentina and Uruguay respectively took him to five goals in the tournament and won him the Golden Boot ahead of David Villa, Wesley Sneijder and Diego Forlan by virtue of his three assists.
 All of a sudden, the world knew about Thomas Müller, but what position did he actually play?